downloads in the last 12 months

 Laura Mercier is a global cosmetics company that inspires women to embrace their individual beauty and put their best and most confident face forward.

-Laura Mercier is owned by Shiseido, one of the largest and oldest beauty companies in the world.
-Shiseido purchased Acquia DAM for several companies within their family of brands, including Laura Mercier.
+Laura Mercier's former parent company, Shiseido, purchased Acquia DAM for several companies within their family of brands, including Laura Mercier.
 But without a dedicated DAM administrator to oversee the launch and ongoing maintenance, the adoption of Laura Mercier’s DAM system stalled.

 In November 2019, Laura Mercier hired Anna Raugalis as their first Manager of Digital Assets.
 “When I started, my mission was to get [Acquia DAM] up and running as quickly as possible,” said Anna.
 “It’s a little daunting to start up with a new company while learning all about the brand — all the products, the internal workings of the office — and then to get the DAM system up.”
 Pair this with an impending pandemic, no predecessor to hand off the role, and a global team that was hesitant to move from their legacy tool — and Anna had quite the challenge ahead.